 However, you can still check out the following steps to see if your phone is legitimate or not)

-PTA has further emphasized that the citizens should only use the devices approved by the authority while asserted that strict measures would be taken against the usage of smuggled and non-compliant mobile phones.
+PTA has further emphasized that the citizens should only use the devices approved by the authority while asserting that strict measures would be taken against the usage of smuggled and non-compliant mobile phones.

 Although, PTA is sending SMS to all the mobile phone users in Pakistan, however, If you haven’t received an SMS, no need to worry as PTA has provided three ways to verify your devices with authority.